Thamizh

-Thamizh is a 2002 Indian Tamil-language action drama film written and directed by Hari, in his directorial debut and produced by Amudha Durairaj.
-The movie stars Prashanth and Simran, while Vadivelu, Urvashi, Nassar, Ashish Vidyarthi and Livingston portray supporting roles.
-Featuring music composed by Bharadwaj, the film opened to positive reviews upon release in 14 April 2002 and became a commercial success.
-The film was remade in Bengali as Aakrosh.
+Thamizh is a 2002 Indian Tamil-language action drama film directed by Hari, in his directorial debut, and produced by Amudha Durairaj under Deivanai Movies.
+The film stars Prashanth and Simran, alongside J. Livingston, Vadivelu, Urvashi, Nassar and Ashish Vidyarthi.
+The music was composed by Bharadwaj, while the cinematography and editing were handled by Priyan and V. T. Vijayan.

+Thamizh was released in 14 April 2002 to positive reviews from critics and became a commercial success at the box office.

 Plot

+Anbazhagan returns home from Kuwait after not seeing his family for three years.
+He reunites with his wife Kalaichelvi, his mother and his two children.
+He is waiting for his younger brother Thamizh and asked his mother and Kalaichelvi where he is, yet both of them has avoided the question.
+Meanwhile, outside there was a riot happening outside their house and their neighbour Moorthy happened to be the victim alongside his pregnant sister.
+This has been stopped by Thamizh who has beaten up his goons.
+Anbazhagan realised how changed Thamizh was because he has become more violent.
+This leads to a flashback of how he became who he is.

 Thamizh leads a happy life with his mother and sister-in-law Kalaichelvi.
-Thamizh's brother Anbazhagan is working in Kuwait, and he too dreams of joining him there.
+Anbazhagan is working in Kuwait, and he too dreams of joining him there.
 Meenakshi, their tenant, and Thamizh fall in love.
-When the goons of Periyavar injure Thamizh's niece, he stops Periyavar's car on the road and questions him.
+There are two gangs in his area, one led by Periyavar, a geriatric, and Rathnam.
+During Deepavali, when the goons of Periyavar injure Thamizh's niece, he stops Periyavar's car on the road and questions him.
 He then beats up one of Periyavar's goons when insulted.
 This makes him Periyavar's target, and though he tries to withdraw from the violence, he is forced to join forces with Rathnam, Periyavar's sworn enemy, and eventually defeats him.